mityaua/mityaua/README.md

 ✍🏼 My specialization is creating UI with HTML / CSS, JavaScript, React.
 I have experience in backend building with NodeJS.

-👷🏼‍♂️ I participated in projects in different roles - as a full stack developer and also as a team lead.
-Moreover, I have commercial experience as a Project Manager in a digital agency.
+👷🏼‍♂️ I participated in educational projects in different roles - as a Full-stack Developer and also as a Team lead.
+Moreover, I have commercial experience as a Project Manager in a ukrainian digital agency.

 🌱 Currently, I am interested in learning other JavaScript frameworks and TypeScript.
 Curious about upgrade courses and internships.

-🧠 My goal is to participate in thought-provoking projects that will strengthen my knowledge as a front-end or full-stack developer.
+🧠 My goal is to participate in thought-provoking projects that will strengthen my knowledge as a Junior Front-end or Full-stack JS Developer.

 <img src="https://komarev.com/ghpvc/?username=mityaua&label=Profile%20views&color=0e75b6&style=flat" alt="mityaua" />